dmx-systems/dmx-documentation/docs/user.rst

 - the organization you linked the person to
 - the name of the person (because so far this is the only information you added to the person)
 - the topic type "person".
 Your concrete person is an instance of the general idea of persons, so it is linked to this general idea, the topic type.
-- the topic map this topic is associated with
+- the topicmap this topic is associated with
 - the workspace the topic is in

-You can now click on each of the list items and they will appear on the topic map.
+You can now click on each of the list items and they will appear on the topicmap.
 Click onto the topic type "person".
 The topic type "person" is displayed with an association to the instance "Cathy Jones".
 The link between both has a different color and you can again click onto the link, show "What's related" and you can see that this association is an "instantiation":